 7. An inclusive information society should take into account the needs of persons with disabilities and specific needs;

-8. Building trust, confidence and security in the use of telecommunications/ICTs requires further international cooperation and coordination between governments, relevant organizations, private companies and other stakeholders.
+8. Building trust, confidence and security in the use of telecommunications/ICTs requires further international cooperation and coordination between governments, relevant organizations, private companies and other stakeholders;

+9. In the case of emergency including disaster, ensuring human lives and their assets, the use of emerging telecommunications/ICTs should be taken into account further information exchange of experiences and mutual cooperation internationally;

-9. Cooperation between developed and developing countries as well as among developing countries are encouraged as this paves way for technical cooperation, technological transfer, and joint research activities;
+10. Cooperation between developed and developing countries as well as among developing countries are encouraged as this paves way for technical cooperation, technological transfer, and joint research activities;